carvalho28/Trabalho-de-Labs-de-Programa-o/Project/page.md

 @page Project Page - Description of the Project

-This project asks the user for 18 inputs, the 18 inputs are values that  should be between 6 and 28, after the inputs are validated a menu will be shown to the user with a series of options, which are mathematic operations.
+This project asks the user for 18 inputs, the 18 inputs are values that  should be between six and 28, after the inputs are validated a menu will be shown to the user with a series of options, which are mathematic operations.
  \n \n
 @subpage SUB1 \n
 @subpage SUB2